Gustavo-Zamai/Data_Science_IBM_Course/Data-Science-Topics/Big-Data-Data-Mining.md

 #### Identify characteristics of cloud computing:

 - On-demand self-service;
--  Broad network access - trough mobile, desktops and laptops;
+- Network access - trough mobile, desktops and laptops;
 - Resource pooling - cost efficient;
-- Rapid elasticity - use what you need, increase or decrease, depends on costumers demand;
+- Elasticity - use what you need, increase or decrease, depends on costumers demand;
 - Measured service - pay for waht you use, or reserve to go;
 - Is about to using technology as a service, increase or decrease and pay for waht you use;
 - Change the way consumes compute services.